Big Brother (Australian TV series) season 6: Aftermath

 Several 2006 housemates were contestants in an Australia's Brainiest special named Australia's Brainiest BB06 Housemate produced for Network Ten in the weeks following the end of the season.
 It was broadcast on 13 August 2006.

-2006 Housemate Anna Lind-Hansen said the catchphrase 'Game on, moles' during her stay in the Big Brother house.
-This is largely credited as one of the most famous quotes to come out of Big Brother Australia and of Australian television as a whole.
+The phrase "game on, moles", coined by Anna Lind-Hansen during the 2006 series, was uttered after fellow housemate Karen, the mother of Krystal Forscutt, refused to continue sharing a bed with her following an argument.
+The remark became one of the program's most recognisable catchphrases and entered the Australian vernacular.
+Lind-Hansen later said she had no recollection of saying it, describing it as a spontaneous remark made "in the heat of the moment".

 2006 Housemate David Graham appeared in Season 14 of Big Brother Australia, where past housemates merged with new players.